 This is where you pull everything together.
 Here’s your checklist:

-Analyze last year’s marketing strategy and prove ROI.
+- Analyze last year’s digital marketing strategy and prove ROI.